top of page

 • pregnancy-related nausea is being managed under GP/midwife guidance

-B6 should not be used simply because of tiredness, low mood or stress — these symptoms have many possible causes.
+B6 should not be used simply because of tiredness, low mood or stress.
+These symptoms have many possible causes.

 • notice tingling, numbness or burning sensations - signs that B6 may be too high